imsky/quickstart/CONTRIBUTING.md

 # Contributing

-Contributions are welcome!
-Please use GitHub issues and pull requests to file bugs and contribute changes.
+Comments, suggestions, and improvements are welcome.
+Use GitHub issues and pull requests to file bugs and contribute changes.

 ## Pull requests